vanhoangkha/Networking-fundamentals/Day17_VLAN_Part1.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/ed31145d-7949-4c68-b88a-97716beaf074)

-1) Use the “Giao diện range” Lệnh to select all the interfaces at once
+1) Use the “Interface range” Lệnh to select all the interfaces at once

-2) Use the “switchport mode Access” Lệnh to set the Giao diện as an Access Cổng
+2) Use the “switchport mode Access” Lệnh to set the Interface as an Access Port

 ---

-là gì AN Access Cổng?
+là gì AN Access Port?

-- An Access Cổng is a SWITCHPORT which belongs to a single VLAN, and usually connects to end hosts like PCs.
+- An Access Port is a SWITCHPORT which belongs to a single VLAN, and usually connects to end hosts like PCs.

 SWITCHPORTS which carry multiple VLANs are called “Trunk PORTS” (more info on Trunk in next chapter)

-3) Use the “switchport Access” Lệnh to assign a VLAN to a Cổng
+3) Use the “switchport Access” Lệnh to assign a VLAN to a Port

 ![image](https://github.com/psaumur/CCNA/assets/106411237/b1bdb937-3707-496f-bc49-445df354d16b)

-Use “#VLAN <#>” to enter **Cấu hình Mode** for a given VLAN (this can also create a VLAN)
+Use “#VLAN <#>” to enter **Configuration Mode** for a given VLAN (this can also create a VLAN)

 Use “#name <name>” to configure a NAME for your VLAN

-To check your VLAN Cấu hình, use “#show VLAN brief”
+To check your VLAN Configuration, use “#show VLAN brief”

 ![image](https://github.com/psaumur/CCNA/assets/106411237/2f7d26d8-9b2a-43a3-b213-fec4f984a309)